UmeshNayak1/Cafe_Billing_System/readme.txt

 Orders Page
 The page where the list of orders is listed and managed.

+Room Booking Page
+The page where customers can book rooms, check availability, and manage reservations.

 Sales Report Page
 The page where the monthly sales report is shown and ready to print.